intel/gstreamer-media-SDK/README.md

 	cmake .. -DWITH_MSS_2016=ON

-Only MediaSDK 2017 For Embedded supports VP9 decode.
-To disable VP9 decode for other version of Media SDK:
+Only Media SDK 2017 Embedded Edition supports VP9 decode for now.
+To enable VP9 decode support:

-	cmake .. -DMFX_VP9_DECODER=OFF
+	cmake .. -DMFX_VP9_DECODER=ON

 Next step is to compile the GStreamer-MSDK plugins: